 Skip to content

-Short answer. iSH is a free, open-source iOS app that runs Alpine Linux locally on your iPhone via x86 user-mode emulation.
-It works offline, it is free, and it is slow (the iSH wiki says so itself).
+Short answer. iSH is a free, open-source Apple-platform app (iOS, iPadOS, macOS Apple Silicon, visionOS) that runs Alpine Linux locally via i386 user-mode emulation.
+It works offline, it is free, and modern Node.js currently crashes on it with Illegal instruction per iSH issue #2335, which means Claude Code, Codex CLI, Gemini CLI, and OpenCode all fail to launch.
 Cosyra is a paid mobile cloud terminal with a per-user Ubuntu 24.04 container, AI coding agents (Claude Code, Codex CLI, OpenCode, Gemini CLI) pre-installed, and native iOS and Android apps.
-If you want Linux that runs entirely on your phone with no network, pick iSH.
+If you want Linux that runs entirely on your phone with no network and you don't need a Node runtime, pick iSH.
 If you want a real Ubuntu ABI, native-speed CPU, and agent-driven coding from your pocket, we think Cosyra is the better fit.

-We wrote this after running both on an iPhone 15 Pro on the train, the one that takes us into the city, where the cell connection drops in three specific tunnels. iSH kept working in the tunnels.
+We wrote this after running both on an iPhone 15 Pro on the train, the one that takes us into the city, where the cell connection drops in three specific tunnels. iSH kept us editing a Bash script in the tunnels.
 Our Cosyra container disconnected and reconnected.
-We also watched a Claude Code session on iSH stall out for minutes on a single tool call because the x86 emulator was interpreting every instruction.
+We also tried to start a Claude Code session on iSH and got Illegal instruction from node --version — exactly what iSH's own issue #2335 documents.
 Both experiences are in this guide.

 tl;dr